 When agreement cannot be reached about what is in the best interest of the child/youth, there are several informal and formal alternatives for managing the dispute.
 The first step in that process is informal.
-Caregivers should first work with the case team when in disagreement with a decision of the Director.
+When caregivers disagree with a decision made by the Director, they should initially collaborate with the case team to address the issue..
 They should have a: